Clark Datchler: Solo work

 At the same time, Datchler studied the philosophy of indigenous peoples.
 He became a Green Party member, and focused his songwriting skills on social issues that concerned him.

 In 1998, Datchler signed a music publishing deal with BMG Music.

 In the 2000s, Datchler based himself in the U.S. He decided to make an album with an environmental theme, and consequently began work on Tomorrow.
 He played many of the instruments on the album as well as producing, engineering and mixing.
 He invited several notable musicians to record with him, including Phil Gould (drummer of Level 42), David Rhodes (guitarist with Peter Gabriel), James McNally (Irish whistle and bodhran player of Afro Celt Sound System), Hugh Marsh (fiddle player with Loreena McKennitt), Phil Beer (mandolin player of Show of Hands) and Joji Hirota (shakuhachi player).
 He recorded much of the 12-track album in a state-of-the-art studio powered by solar energy.
 One of the songs was a new recording of his first hit with Johnny Hates Jazz, "Shattered Dreams".
 The completed version of Tomorrow was released on InterAction Music in May 2007.
 This album was originally released under the pseudonym of Nightfoxx, but Datchler subsequently returned to recording and performing under his original name.
 In 2009, it was remixed by Stephen W Tayler, and digitally remastered and re-released.
 In 2009, Datchler acquired the rights to the album.
-It was remixed by Stephen W Tayler, digitally remastered and in 2010 it was released on Datchler's own label, Interaction Music.
+It was remixed by Tayler, digitally remastered and in 2010 it was released on Datchler's own label, Interaction Music.

 Datchler also signed a music publishing deal with Stage Three Music, part of BMG Rights Management.

 Datchler rejoined Johnny Hates Jazz in late 2009, and in 2010 they played live shows in Europe and Southeast Asia.

-In October 2010, Datchler received a BMI Film & TV Award in recognition of "Shattered Dreams" achieving over three million broadcast performances in the US alone.
+In October 2010, Datchler received a BMI Film & TV Award in recognition of "Shattered Dreams" achieving over three million broadcast performances in the U.S. alone.

 He subsequently started working with Mike Nocito on the Johnny Hates Jazz album, Magnetized, which was published in 2013, followed by a few live concerts in 2014.